Felted fairy tales! Got a dragon in the works too…

 The J.Crew staff were wonderful — look what they had all set up– cute chalkboard announcement + the sweetest cookies ever.
 Delish.
 From Brookies Cookies.
 319-621-3177.
 Seriously THEE best iced sugar cookies I’ve had.
 Look at the cute little Earth cookies.
 And Pearl too!!

-These two.
 I needle-felted them from wool roving, (like sculpting with cotton candy) and they’re about 10″ tall.

 I’m late on posting this for Earth Day, but as my daughter reminded me this morning, “Every day is Earth Day.”
 Happy week, all!